-If this may be your situation, please contact BIO and speak to an international student adviser as soon as possible.
+If this is your situation, please contact BIO to speak to an international student adviser as soon as possible.

 While You Wait for your OPT EAD Card

-It can take around 90 days for USCIS to process your OPT application and it is not possible to expedite this process.
+It can take around 90 days for USCIS to process your OPT application and it is not possible to expedite the process.

 What to Expect

-Within 30-45 days: You will receive an I-797c Receipt Notice to your mailing address confirming the date of receipt and your receipt number.
+Within 30-45 days: You will receive an I-797c receipt notice at your mailing address confirming the date of receipt and your receipt number.
 Keep this notice safe as it is your official proof that your OPT application was submitted.
 You may need it for travel or other purposes.
 If there are any errors in the receipt notice in your name, address, or application type, contact a BIO adviser.

-Around 90-120 days: You should receive an I-797 Notice of Approval letter and EAD card to your mailing address.
+Around 90-120 days: You should receive an I-797 Notice of Approval letter and EAD card at your mailing address.
 These can come separately or at the same time.
-Check your EAD card for the correct information and upload it to our SSU Hub.
+Check your EAD card to make sure all information is correct and upload it to BIO's SSU Hub.
 You can start working on your EAD start date!
 If there are any errors on the EAD, contact a BIO adviser.

 2 Weeks after receiving EAD card: You should receive your Social Security Card (if you requested one).